JuliaLang/julia/doc/manual/control-flow.rst

 .. doctest::

     julia> 1 && true
-    ERROR: type: non-boolean (Int64) used in boolean context
+    ERROR: TypeError: non-boolean (Int64) used in boolean context

 On the other hand, any type of expression can be used at the end of a conditional chain.
 It will be evaluated and returned depending on the preceding conditionals: